3ative/sensor-templates/README.md

         {% endif %}
 ```

-Otherwise, add this to you configuration.yaml:
+Otherwise, add this to your configuration.yaml:
 ```yaml
 sensor:
   - platform: template